There’s no denying the fact that French restaurants in Sydney are always in fashion.

 Happy Saturday!
 Come in and enjoy some traditional French cuisine! 🇫🇷 #lebouchonsydney — #crowsnest #lebouchon #sydney #australia #sydneyfood #sydneyeats #sydneybrunch #foodie #huffposttaste #buzzfeast #snapsydney #spoonfeed #lickyourphone #sydneyfoodie #beautifulcuisines #foodblogger #foodshare #gastronogram #sydneyfoodshare #sydneyrestaurants #urbanlisted #sydneyfolk #igerssydney #sydneylocal #concreteplayground #eeeeeats #timeoutsydney #ilovesydney #echosocial

 Flying the tricolore for French restaurants in Crows Nest, Le Bouchon is a perfect venue for all occasions.
-Leisurely lunches, intimate dinners, anniversary celebrations – Le Bouchon has you covered.
+Leisurely lunches, intimate dinners, anniversary celebrations – Le Bouchon caters for all.
 The kitchen’s sublime sole meunière with beurre noisette is perhaps deserving of its very own article, whilst the sour cherry clafoutis is sure to put a smile on your face.
 If the idea of tucking into a scintillating French meal in a casual setting sounds right up your street, hit up this Willoughby Road spot ASAP.

 Opening Hours: Monday: 6:00pm – 9:30pm; Tuesday to Friday: 12:00pm – 2:30pm and 6:00pm – 9:30pm; Saturday & Sunday: 9:00am – 2:30pm and 6:00pm – 9:30pm